David Crosby, Graham Nash and Stephen Stills ask to pull their content from Spotify

 Other artists and creators are requesting to pull or have suspended their content from Spotify as well.
 First to follow Young was singer-songwriter Joni Mitchell, who wrote on her website: "Irresponsible people are spreading lies that are costing people their lives.
 I stand in solidarity with Neil Young and the global scientific and medical communities on this issue."

-On Saturday, guitarist Nils Lofgren, a longtime member of Bruce Springsteen's E Street Band and the Crazy Horse band with Neil Young, announced that he has also asked to remove his music from Spotify, accusing the streaming service of "promoting lies and misinformation that are hurting and killing people."
+On Saturday, guitarist Nils Lofgren, a longtime member of Bruce Springsteen's E Street Band and the Crazy Horse band with Neil Young, announced that he has also asked for his music to be removed from Spotify, accusing the streaming service of "promoting lies and misinformation that are hurting and killing people."

-On Tuesday, vocalist India.Arie wrote on Instagram: "Neil Young opened a door that I MUST walk through ...
-I find Joe Rogan problematic for reasons OTHER than his COVID interviews.
-For me it's also about his language around race."
+On Tuesday, vocalist India.Arie wrote on Instagram: "Neil Young opened a door that I MUST walk through. ...
+I find Joe Rogan problematic for reasons OTHER than his Covid interviews...
+FOR ME ITS ALSO HIS his language around race."

 As of Wednesday afternoon, however, India.Arie's albums remained available on Spotify.

 Some podcast hosts who, like Rogan, have exclusive deals with Spotify have also spoken up.
-In a statement over the weekend from their production company, Prince Harry and Meghan Markle expressed "concerns" to Spotify about the "all too real consequences of COVID-19 misinformation on its platform."
+In a statement over the weekend from their production company, Prince Harry and Meghan, the Duchess of Sussex, expressed "concerns" to Spotify about the "all too real consequences of COVID-19 misinformation on its platform."

 Another prominent host, researcher and author Brené Brown, who has two exclusive podcasts on Spotify, said last week that she was suspending providing any new content to the platform.